Key Glock: Career

-Young Dolph signed Key Glock to the Paper Route Empire label in 2017.
+Glock released his debut mixtape Whole Lotta Errthang in 2016.
+In 2017, Young Dolph signed Key Glock to the Paper Route Empire label.
 On January 25 of that year, Glock released his debut single "Racks Today" featuring American rapper Jay Fizzle.
-On June 16, 2017, Glock released his debut mixtape, Glock Season, under the label.
+On June 16, 2017, Glock released his second mixtape, Glock Season, under the label.
 His collaborative album Dum and Dummer with Young Dolph reached number eight on the Billboard 200.
 Young Dolph's "Major" featuring Key Glock reached number 47 on the Hot R&B/Hip-Hop Songs chart.

 Following the release of his collaborative album Dum and Dummer with Young Dolph, he went on a European tour across Manchester and London.
 The pair brought out UK rapper Blade Brown as a supporting act.
 The two proceeded to start the "No Rules" Tour in 2020, beginning on February 5 in Seattle.

 On January 31, Key Glock released his debut studio album titled Yellow Tape, which debuted at number 14 on the Billboard 200.
 On May 22, 2020, Key Glock released his sixth mixtape, Son of a Gun, again with no features.

 On March 5, 2021, Key Glock and Young Dolph released the single, "Aspen", and announced the release of their second collaborative album, Dum and Dummer 2, due for release on March 26, 2021.
 It is a sequel to 2019's Dum and Dummer.
 The project's cartoon artwork references Beavis & Butthead.
+On November 5, 2021, Glock released his second studio album Yellow Tape 2, a sequel to Yellow Tape.

 On January 18, 2022, Key Glock released the song "Proud", a tribute to Young Dolph.
 It is included on the Dolph tribute compilation Long Live Young Dolph, released January 21, 2022.

 On February 24, 2023, Key Glock released his third studio album, Glockoma 2.
 It is the sequel to his 2018 mixtape Glockoma.

+On March 13, 2025, Key Glock signed to Republic Records.

+On May 2, 2025, after facing several delays, Key Glock released his fourth studio album and major-label debut album, Glockaveli.

 Personal life

 Key Glock is the cousin by marriage of Young Dolph, who was murdered in November 2021.
-Following Dolph's death, in a since-deleted Instagram post, Key Glock called him "my lefthand man, my brother, my cousin, and my mentor.”
+Following Dolph's death, in a since-deleted Instagram post, Key Glock called him "my lefthand man, my brother, my cousin, and my mentor."
 The same month Young Dolph died he got a tattoo of Young Dolph.

-In May 2019, Key Glock was arrested for possession of a firearm and over 20 grams of marijuana.